forcedotcom/acu-pack/README.md

   --loglevel=(trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL)  [default: warn] logging level for
                                                                                     this command invocation

+DESCRIPTION
+  Removes the .invalid extension from a User's email address.
+This extenion is automatically added when a sandbox is refreshed.

 EXAMPLES
   $ sfdx admin:user:unmask -u myOrgAlias -l 'user1@sf.com, user2@sf.com, user3@sf.com'
        Removes the .invalid extension from the email address associated to the list of specified users in the specified